konapun/jquery.ctrl-forward.js/README.md

 `/search/dual/first/second`, or whatever the value of `textbox1` and `textbox2` are at the time the submit button is clicked.

+A form is not required when using method "link".

 ### Advanced usage
 Any text within the [ and ] tags in the data-forward attribute are executed within the context of jQuery.
 To further scope this selection, the modifiers `^` and `>` are available which stand for the jQuery methods